dunbarlabNIH/barcodetrackR/README.md

 [barcodetrackR](http://github.com/dunbarlabNIH/barcodetrackR) is an R package developed for the analysis and visualization of clonal tracking data from cellular barcoding experiments.

-The R package and functions were created by Diego A. Espinoza, Ryland Mortlock, Samson J. Koelle, and others at Cynthia Dunbar's laboratory at the National Heart, Lung, and Blood Institutes of Health.
+The R package and functions were created by Diego A. Espinoza, Ryland D. Mortlock, Samson J. Koelle, and others at Cynthia Dunbar's laboratory at the National Heart, Lung, and Blood Institutes of Health.

 ## Installation, Usage, and Documentation